 It’s important to me that in addition to these practices in the physical exhibition, that such object interpretation and, really, education progress alongside technology; in the age of web 2.0 learning is essentially communal.
 Earlier this year my colleague, Shelley Bernstein, and I decided to try something new, replacing paper comment books with electronic comment kiosks for our special exhibitions Global Feminisms and Kindred Spirits.
 The overwhelming participation and positive feedback, both in the galleries and through our online comment forum, made it a very successful initiative.

 As Shelley mentioned in her last post, Let’s Hear It, we are rolling out a new version of comment kiosks for the exhibition Infinite Island: Contemporary Caribbean Art.
 Now visitors have the opportunity to not only share general comments about the exhibition (as earlier offered), but also to comment on specific objects.
 In this, the Brooklyn Museum mission and subsequent tradition of Community Voice labels continues (and evolves).
 We wait anxiously to hear your thoughts.

-Nicole J. Caruth, a native of the California Bay Area, is Interpretive Materials Manager at the Brooklyn Museum.
-Relatively new to the Brooklyn Museum (2005), she received her BA from San Francisco State University and an MA from the Bard Center for Curatorial Studies (Annandale-on-Hudson, NY).
+Nicole J. Caruth, a native of the California Bay Area, is the former Interpretive Materials Manager at the Brooklyn Museum.
+She received her BA from San Francisco State University and an MA from the Bard Center for Curatorial Studies (Annandale-on-Hudson, NY).
 As part of the Museum's new Exhibitions Division she works with various departments to further visitor accessibility through exhibition didactics, in-gallery interactives and the Museum's website.